Mogztter/mill/readme.md

 ### 0.1.7

-- Support for non-interactive (client/server) mode on Windows.
+- Experimental support for non-interactive (client/server) mode on Windows.

+- Windows batch (.bat) mill release.

 - More fixes for Java 9